Environmental Studies & Permitting

 - Categorize & Develop Guidelines: Address the type of encroachments documented and clarify processes for granting permitted uses to landowners.
 Develop processes for notification and payment of financial considerations, based on your community relations stance, political considerations, zoning ordinances and permits.

 - Evaluate & Track: Research existing permits, licenses or leases granted to determine if the encroachment is in violation.
-OneTouchPM®, Burns & McDonnell's Google Earth-enabled geospatial dashboard can take data from Contract Manager or other databases and enable customized views of encroachment status, issues and risks in real time.
+OneTouchPM®, our Google Earth-enabled geospatial dashboard can take data from Contract Manager or other databases and enable customized views of encroachment status, issues and risks in real time.

 - Mitigate & Follow Up: Implement the individual encroachment plans developed.
 Follow-up documentation includes verification of encroachment removal, photos and field notes.